bcit-ci/CodeIgniter/user_guide_src/source/general/models.rst

 	}

 Where **Model_name** is the name of your class.
-Class names **must** have the first letter capitalized with the rest of the name lowercase.
+Class names **must** have the first letter capitalized.
 Make sure your class extends the base Model class.

 The file name must match the class name.
 For example, if this is your class::